 Mission and Conceptual Framework

-The JCC Early Childhood Education program prepares students for careers in Early Care
+The Johnston Community College Early Childhood Education program prepares students

-and Education fields or future study at a four-year college/university.
-We celebrate
+for careers in Early Care and Education fields or future study at a four-year college/university.

-and early educators with many years of experience working in the field.
-Obtaining
+We celebrate the challenges and opportunities of serving both potential (pre-service) professionals and early educators with many years of experience working in the field.

 Our ultimate goal is to help our students become intentional and reflective practitioners that work collaboratively to appropriately support the children and their families.